 Hanover County VA Reckless Driving Speeding Ticket

-Reckless Driving in Hanover County VA can also be charged and prosecuted pursuant to Va.
+Reckless Driving in Hanover County VA is also charged and prosecuted pursuant to Va.
 Code 46.2-852 & Va.
-Code 46.2-853, which collectively state that fail to maintain proper control of a vehicle on any highway and driving on any highway in a manner that endangers life, limb, or property is considered reckless driving.
+Code 46.2-853.
+These laws state that fail to maintain proper control of a vehicle on any highway and driving on any highway in a manner that endangers life, limb, or property is considered reckless driving.
 State Troopers and Deputy Sheriffs will typically make this allegation in cases involving motor vehicle crashes or accidents.
 If you have been involved in an accident and charged with reckless driving, then you need to contact an experienced Hanover VA Reckless Driving Attorney who knows how to best defend this type of allegation.

 46.2-854 Passing on a grade or on a curve